San-tito/get_next_line/README.md

 ## 📄 License

-This project is protected under the [LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [UNLICENSE](https://choosealicense.com/licenses/unlicense) License.
+For more details, refer to the [LICENSE](LICENSE) file.

 ---